iaean/phpipam-js/README.md

 # Header always set Access-Control-Max-Age 86400
 ```

-After that, the browser will fire a so-called **preflight** to each API URI before accessing it.
+Browsers will fire a so-called *preflight* to each API URI before accessing it.
 This is done by touching the URI via `OPTIONS`.
 The touch __MUST__ return success.
 Unfortunately this is actually not true for all {php}IPAM API controllers.
-To workaround this put the following lines to your `api/.htaccess`:
+Some of them throwing with HTTP != 2xx.
+To workaround this, put the following lines
+to your `api/.htaccess`:
 ```apache
 RewriteEngine On
 # CORS preflight workaround
 RewriteCond %{REQUEST_METHOD} OPTIONS
 RewriteRule ^(.*)$ README [L]
 ```
-This will map all `OPTIONS` preflights to the api `README` file.
+This will map all `OPTIONS` preflights to the `api/README` file.
-Hence the server returns success for all preflights.
+The server returns success for all preflights now.
-The drawback is, that the real `OPTIONS` API calls are hidden to the client now.
+Hence one drawback is, that the real `OPTIONS` API calls are hidden to the client now.

 ### The synchronous Interface